-Name Class Туре Notes Default Value

-oackground Background Pixel XtDefaultBackground

-lestroyCallback Callback XtCallbackList NULL

-isplayNonprinting Output Boolean True

-cho Output Boolean True

-ont Font XFontStruct XtDefaultFont

-ntSet FontSet XFontSet XtDefaultFontSet

-oreground Foreground Pixel XtDefaultForeground

-background A pixel value which indexes the widget's colormap to derive the back- ground color of the widget's window.
-This resource is retrieved by the AsciiSink instead of being copied from the Text widget. destroyCallback All functions on this list are called when this widget is destroyed. displayNonprinting If this resource is True , the Text widget will display all non-printable characters as the string ^@.
-If False , the Text widget will just leave a blank space where a non-printable character exists in the text buffer. echo Whether or not to echo characters to the screen.
-The buffer can still be edited, but nothing is displayed.
-This mode can be useful for entering passwords and other sensitive information. font The text font to use when displaying the string .
-(This resource is present in the AsciiSink, but not the MultiSink.) fontSet The text font set to use when displaying the string .
-(This resource is present in the MultiSink, but not the AsciiSink.)
+background Background Pixel XtDefaultBackground destroyCallback Callback XtCallbackList NULL displayNonprinting Output Boolean True echo Output Boolean True font Font XFontStruct XtDefaultFont fontSet FontSet XFontSet XtDefaultFontSet foreground Foreground Pixel XtDefaultForeground background ground color of th ch indexes the widget's colorma ne widget's window.
+This resour of being copied from the Text w ce is retrieved by the destroyCallback All functions on t his list are called when this widg get is destroyed. displayNonprinting If this resource is True , the Text widget will display all non-printable characters as the string ^@.
+If False , the Text widget will just leave a blank space where a non-printable character exists in the text buffer. echo edited, but nothing echo characters to the screen.
+It is displayed.
+This mode can be sensitive information. font se when displaying the string . (but not the MultiSink.)
+This resource is present fontSet o use when displaying the string ltiSink, but not the AsciiSink.) g.
+(This resource is